kevindrmo/kldr-project/README.md

 ## 🚀 Key Research Questions

-This project answers two primary questions:
+This project answers four primary questions:

 **1. 🌍 Global Digital Trade Landscape**
 > *Which countries lead in digital service exports and how has this evolved?*